ml-jku/hopfield-layers/examples/mnist_bags/README.md

 ## Disclaimer
-The purpose of this notbeook is mearly to demonstrate how to use the Hopfield pooling layer.
+The purpose of this notebook is merely to demonstrate how to use the Hopfield pooling layer.
 In no way it is intended as a comparison of the methods.